LindenMartin/kawpow-pool/README.md

     ./ravend
     ./raven-cli getnewaddress

-Example output: RNs3ne88DoNEnXFTqUrj6zrYejeQpcj4jk - it is the address of your pool, you need to remember it and specify it in the configuration file pool_configs/ravencoin.json.
+Example output: RNxxxjk - it is the address of your pool, you need to remember it and specify it in the configuration file pool_configs/ravencoin.json.

     ./raven-cli getaddressesbyaccount ""